sytabaresa/kingly/README.md

 ### Implementation example
 Cf. [multi-step workflow demo repo](https://github.com/brucou/cycle-state-machine-demo)

+# Possible API extensions
+Because of the API design choices, it is possible to realize the possible extensions without modifying the state chart library (open/closed principle):

+- entry and exit actions
+  - decorating action factories
+- logging/tracing/monitoring
+  - decorating guards and action factories
+  - while not directly exposed, control state can still be traced by injecting the information in the decorated guard and action factories
+- contract checking (preconditions, postconditions and probably invariants - to be investigated) for both states and transitions
+  - can be done by inserting in first position extra guards which are always failed and decorating exising guards

+Note that these extension more often than not would perform effects, meaning that the order of application becomes significant in general.
+This is to be investigated further at a later point.

+Equipped with a history of inputs and the corresponding outputs, it is also possible to do property-based testing (for instance checking that a patter in a sequence of outputs occurs only when a pattern occurs in the matching sequence of inputs).

+These extensions are useful to check/test the **design** of the automata, i.e. checking that the automata which acts as modelization of requirements indeed satisfy the requirements.
+When sufficient confidence is acquired, those extensions can be safely removed.

 # Tests
 Automated tests are so far incomplete.
 Most tests have been run manually.
 To run the current automated tests, type in a terminal : `npm run test`